carpentries-lab/metagenomics-analysis/_episodes/09-first-steps-R.md

 {: .output}

 No matter how complicated our analysis can become, all data in R will be allocated as one of this five data types.
-In their own, data types are important because we want to know "who is who, and what is what".
-But this concept will help us to learn one of the most powerful tools in R, that is manipulate different types of data at the same time in a data-frame.
+On their own, data types are important because we want to know "who is who, and what is what".
+But this concept will help us learn one of the most powerful tools in R, which is the manipulation of different types of data at the same time in a data-frame.

 ### Data-frames: The power of interdisciplinarity
 Let's beggin by creating a mock data set: